-In cases where the dominant group is also the largest group, the ethnic discrimination hypothesis described in Section 3.1 produces predictions very similar to the diversity model.
-The areas populated by the most powerful group, which will also tend to be the less diverse areas, will have higher levels of public goods provision.
-The theoretical implications, however, are quite different, since one emphasizes central discrimination and the other local cooperation.
-To understand the differences, consider the case of the city of Flint, Michigan, which combines a non-white population and fractionalization index that are high relative to other cities in Michigan with a set of public services (most notoriously, its water system) that are of much lower quality.
+city of Flint, Michigan, which combines a non-white population and fractionalization indices that are high relative to other cities in Michigan with a set of public services (most notoriously, its water system) that are of much lower quality.
 From the diversity perspective, this pattern would be attributed to the inability of actors within Flint to cooperate to provide high quality services.
-From the discrimination perspective, this pattern would be attributed to a pervasive set of biases within the state and federal government that lead to lower levels of resources being provided to poor cities in general, and poor non-white cities in particular.1
+From the discrimination perspective, this pattern would be attributed to a pervasive set of biases within the state and federal government that lead to lower levels of resources being provided to poor cities in general, and poor non-white cities in particular.4

 This does not necessarily mean that all goods will be provided in a discriminatory fashion.
 For many goods in many countries, there are strong technocratic criteria that guide distribution.
-If these programs operate as designed, it may even lead central transfers to flow disproportionately to disadvantaged communities.
-For other goods, however, particularly those provided through less transparent or more politicized procedures, the rules may give considerable discretion for central decision-makers to favor the powerful.
+If these programs operate as designed, they may even lead central transfers to flow disproportionately to disadvantaged communities.
+For other goods, however, particularly those provided through less transparent or more politicized procedures, the rules might give considerable discretion for central decision-makers to favor the powerful.